-Statement of Revenues Expenses and Changes in Net Assets
+Statement of Revenues, Expenses and Changes in Net Assets

-Governmental activities increased the Authority's net assets by \$4.4 million.
+Governmental activities increased the Authority's net assets by \$4.7million.
 This increase is largely due to the receipt of grant funds from Hidalgo County from a \$10.00 surcharge on all County vehicle registrations.
-The total grant funds received from the County were \$4,331,420.
-These funds are restricted for capital projects.
-The Authority also received grants totaling \$50,000 from local communities which are unrestricted.
-Interest income from investing of funds totaled \$12,004.
-Program expenses, all administrative that could not be allocated to the Loop Project totaled \$815 for 2008.
-Table 2 compares the 2008 change in net assets to the 2007 change in net assets.
+The total funds received from the County were \$4,727,830.
+These funds are restricted by State law for capital projects.
+Program expenses, which consist of administrative costs that could not be allocated to the Loop Project, totaled \$2,571 for 2010.
+Table 2 compares the 2010 change in net assets to the 2009 change in net assets.